O2 offers Big Bundles on Pay As You Go with unlimited calls & texts from £5/month. An allowance of 4G data is available from £10/month.

 Out of Bundle Charges

-Customers who exceed the inclusive allowance on their Big Bundles package will pay O2’s standard Pay As You Go out-of-bundle rates.
+Customers who exceed the inclusive allowance on their Big Bundles plan will pay O2’s standard Pay As You Go out-of-bundle rates.
 These are 35p/minute, 15p/text and £1/day for up to 50MB of data (this will buy you O2’s Web Daily bolt-on).
 If you use more than 50MB of data during one day, you’ll be charged another £1/day for up to 50MB of additional data.

 The following table shows out-of-bundle rates on O2’s Big Bundles tariff: